mondbr/pands-weekly-tasks/README.md

     This is to demonstrate that you can research and code a process (If you really needed the square root you would use one of the above methods).
     I suggest that you look at the newton method at estimating square roots.

-In topic 06 we were looking at *if* statements and *while* and *for* loops.
+In topic 06 we were looking at functions and modules.
 Weekly task required a good understanding the logic of Newton method before I could put the calculation in the code - I found that the process clicked after watching this [video](https://www.youtube.com/watch?v=FpOEx6zFf1o).
 This task required from the students to create their own function rather than using built-in function.